C6WX/Group-7-2/README.md

 <iframe width="600" height="600" src="https://blueprintue.com/render/ej8ccobt/" scrolling="no" allowfullscreen></iframe>
 *Figure 14.
 Input controller for the main menu that locks the input to mouse only.*
 <br>
-There were no errors when it came to creating the main menu, however I did have to watch a few tutorials to create it and force the player's input to be the mouse only.
+There were no errors when it came to creating the main menu, however, I did have to watch a few tutorials to create it and force the player's input to be the mouse only.
 <br>
 The first tutorial I watched was on how to set up a main menu (How To Build MENUS AND UI In UE5 | Unreal Engine 5 Beginner Tutorial, 2022).
 The video goes over the basics of setting up a main menu and UI.
-I found this video very helpful when it came to setting up the UI and the main menu, however it didn't cover background images, which I needed for my game, so I used a different tutorial for that.
+I found this video very helpful when it came to setting up the UI and the main menu, however, it didn't cover background images, which I needed for my game, so I used a different tutorial for that.
 <br>
 The other tutorial I used (How To Create A Main Menu - Unreal Engine 5 Tutorial, 2022) covered more about main menus and discussed setting up a background image which allowed me to add an image of the game's starting scene to the main menu.
-Also this tutorial covered setting up controls for the main menu, which helped me avoid issues with the players changing control types.
+Also, this tutorial covered setting up controls for the main menu, which helped me avoid issues with the players changing control types.
 <br>
 <br>
-Once the main menu was finished, I started adding the audio into the game.
-One of the audio scripts have already been shown in figure 5.
+Once the main menu was finished, I started adding the audio to the game.
+One of the audio scripts has already been shown in Figure 5.
 <br>
 <iframe width="600" height="600" src="https://blueprintue.com/render/iy-z14gi/" scrolling="no" allowfullscreen></iframe>
 *Figure 15.
 The script that plays the box pushing audio when the player collides with the box and stops the audio when the player stops colliding with it.*